ChilukuriSivaKarthikeya/User-Management-Dashboard/README.md

 ## Project Overview
 The User Management Dashboard is a full-stack web application that allows users to be added, viewed, edited, and deleted from a centralized dashboard.
 This project is built using React.js for the frontend, Node.js with Express.js for the backend, and MongoDB as the database.

-The application demonstrates complete CRUD functionality with proper validation, error handling, and a clean, responsive UI.

----

-## Objective
-To build a full-stack web application that manages user data through a dashboard using modern web technologies.

 ---

 ## Tech Stack